 184.108.40.206.
 CTE Certificate of Proficiency.
 A certificate of proficiency that prepares students for gainful employment in a recognized occupation, meets Perkins eligibility requirements and federal financial aid requirements, and consists entirely of lower division courses.

 NOTE: Institutional certificates of proficiency require less than 30 semester credit hours, or 900 clock hours) and are not eligible for federal financial aid.
-Institutions may establish institutional certificates without notifying the Regents.
+Institutions may establish institutional certificates without notifying the Board.
 Institutions may use these certificates to address varying needs, including workforce preparation, bridging student pathways from high school, avocational interests, or development of specialized skills.

 3.1.2.
 Certificate of Completion.
 A program of study that prepares students for an occupation.
 It requires a recognizable general education core in communication, computation, and human relations.
 The general education core may be embedded within program courses.
 The certificate requires a minimum of 30 semester credit hours or 900 clock hours and typically does not exceed 33 semester credit hours or 990 clock hours.
 It consists entirely of undergraduate courses and has no prerequisite courses, conditions, or degrees required for admission to the program.
 Institutions should demonstrate how certificates requiring more than 36 semester credit hours or more than 1,080 clock hours can lead to an associate’s and/or bachelor’s degree within the normal credit hour requirements for that degree.
 When appropriate, institutions should include transfer agreements in the program proposal.